All Episodes

 Brevity is the solo wit.

-It's open line Friday on Thursday, Johnstown, Ohio.
+It's Open Line Friday on Thursday, Johnstown, Ohio.

 Welcome to the show.

-Thank you for taking my call, Russ.
+Thank you for joining my call, Russ.

 I think Donald Trump, they're setting him up to be Barack Obama's ace in the hole.